 The portfolio composition, industries and holdings of the Fund are subject to change without notice.

-The opinions expressed are those of the Fund's portfolio managers.
+The opinions expressed are those of the Fund's portfolio manager.
 The opinions are as of the date of this report and are subject to change without notice.

-Short Duration Bond Portfolio (Unaudited)
+Mid Cap Growth Portfolio (Unaudited)